LGICCommunity/NoteCLI/documentation.md

 Department Seal

 ## Abstract
 NoteCLI is a command-line based notepad application written in C that provides users with a robust and efficient way to manage text documents.
 The system implements CRUD (Create, Read, Update, Delete) operations with additional features like automatic versioning and comprehensive operation logging.
-The application emphasizes data organization through categories, ensuring systematic document management while maintaining version history and operation tracking.
+The application emphasizes data organization through a dedicated notes directory, ensuring systematic document management while maintaining version history and operation tracking.

 ## Table of Contents
 1. [Introduction](#introduction)